-Effective June 8, 2020, the Environmental Services Office will be open for service by appointment only.
-Walk in service will not be available.
+In order to slow the transmission of COVID-19 and protect the health and safety of our customers and staff, the Environmental Services Office is open for service by appointment only.
+Walk in service is not available.

 Note: Enforcement of safety protocols such as physical distancing and face coverings will be in place for all customers and employees entering our public facility.

 Our Environmental Health Services recognizes the severe impact that the COVID-19 pandemic and the public health orders for public health and safety have had on local businesses.
 In addition to assisting the County’s response to the pandemic as disaster service workers, our health inspectors continue to serve businesses to ensure the safety of employees and customers.
 We are waiving all late penalties on licensing fees for food facility and body art facilities/practitioners.
 Please contact us if you have a financial hardship so that we could work with you on an installment payment plan with deferral of fee balances extended until June 30, 2021.

 At this time, our priority is to protect public health and safety, including responding to unsafe construction, food-borne illnesses, sewage spills, etc. Please contact us by phone or email.

 To schedule an appointment, please call Environmental Health Services: (415) 473-6907 | EMAIL

 Health Officer Order For Shelter-in-Place March 19, 2020

 Coronavirus Revised Guidance For Food Facilities April 20, 2020

 Spanish Coronavirus Guidance For Food Facilities April 27, 2020